omundy/learn-javascript/topics/games/the-lottery/README.md

 # The Lottery (game)

-This exercise illustrates variables, conditionals, functions, event listeners, and html DOM manipulation using pure (a.k.a. "vanilla") Javascript.
+This exercise incorporates variables, conditionals, functions, event listeners, and HTML DOM manipulation using pure ("vanilla") Javascript.

 ## Instructions

+The following prompt to create a lottery game follows a typical app development process.

+1. Fork the template [on codepen.io](https://codepen.io/owenmundy/pen/ZEoyMGw?editors=1011) or copy [the file](the-lottery-v0.html)
-> In application development, one typically builds a simple prototype to work out the core logic or proof of concept (POC) of their program.
-Then, each successive version builds on top of the original, adding features and polishing. —Owen Mundy
+1. Start by building the simple prototype (`v.1`) containing the core logic or proof of concept of the program, then add the interface and features in each successive version.

-1. Start with the template [on codepen.io](https://codepen.io/owenmundy/pen/ZEoyMGw?editors=1011) or [the file](the-lottery-v0.html)
-1. Try to code each version of The Lottery without viewing the Javascript source.
-1. You can look at the console, but not the source code.
+1. Try to code each version by only looking at the interface and Javascript console, but not the actual source code.
+1. You can use MDN docs, Google, class notes, etc.

 ## Versions